PROGRAM: VIRTUAL CONVENTION

 Kristi Papamihali, MD Candidate, University of Alberta

-Non-Presenting Authors: Alexandra McKnight, MSc, Public Health Ontario; Elayna Fremes, MPH, The Centre for Global Equity in Emergency Medicine, University Health Network; Isaac Bogoch, MSc, MD, University Health Network; Jennifer Hulme, MPH, MD, The Centre for Global Equity in Emergency Medicine, University Health Network; Davor Brinc, PhD, University Health Network; Megan Landes, MSc, MD, University of Toronto, The Centre for Global Equity in Emergency Medicine, University Health Network
+Non Presenting Authors: Alexandra McKnight, MSc, Public Health Ontario; Elayna Fremes, MPH, The Centre for Global Equity in Emergency Medicine, University Health Network; Isaac Bogoch, MSc, MD, University Health Network; Jennifer Hulme, MPH, MD, The Centre for Global Equity in Emergency Medicine, University Health Network, Davor Brinc, PhD, University Health Network; Megan Landes, MSc, MD, University of Toronto, The Centre for Global Equity in Emergency Medicine, University Health Network

 Description: We will present findings from the FAST-HIV program, which implemented STAT HIV testing in two Toronto emergency departments.
 Key points: Increased testing rates and decreased turnaround times.
 High HIV prevalence among tested patients (2.19-3.23%).
 Significant improvement in linkage to preventative care for HIV-negative high-risk individuals.
 High attendance rates (50-90%) for follow-up at immunodeficiency clinics.
 Reduced turnaround time for in-house versus centralized testing.
 Expansion to 11 Ontario EDs and multicentre chart review.
 The sustainability and effectiveness of FAST-HIV in improving access to HIV testing and prevention services for marginalized and high-risk populations, will be discussed.